-R. Kelly charged with 10 counts of sexual abuse
+R. Kelly charged with 10 counts of sexual abuse, no-bail warrant issued

 #MeToo activists and a social media movement using the hashtag #MuteRKelly called on streaming services to drop Kelly's music and promoters not to book any more concerts.
 And protesters demonstrated outside Kelly's Chicago studio.

+In the indictment, the prosecution addresses the question of the statute of limitations, which is likely to be raised by the defense.
+It describes how prosecutors can charge Kelly under Illinois law even though the alleged crimes occurred as much as two decades ago.

+The indictment says in at least one instance, the abuse of a minor occurred between 1998 and 1999 but that it clearly fell within the 20-year charging window allowed under Illinois law.
+The 20-year period only begins, it says, after a victim turns 18.

-Kelly's attorney, Steve Greenberg, said earlier this year that his client was the victim of a TV hit piece and that Kelly "never knowingly had sex with an underage woman, he never forced anyone to do anything, he never held anyone captive, he never abused anyone."
+Greenberg said earlier this year that his client was the victim of a TV hit piece and that Kelly "never knowingly had sex with an underage woman, he never forced anyone to do anything, he never held anyone captive, he never abused anyone."

 Avenatti said his office was retained last April by people regarding allegations of sexual assault of minors by Kelly.
 He said the video surfaced during a 10-month investigation.
 He told the AP that the person who provided the VHS tape knew both Kelly and the female in the video.